Best AI Coding Tools Compared: 2026 Developer's Guide

 For Large Codebase Work

-• Gemini's 2M token window handles entire repositories
+• Claude Code's large context window handles entire repositories

 For Budget-Conscious Developers

-• All free with your own API keys
+• Windsurf and Continue are free with your own API keys

 For Rapid Prototyping